Kiwako Taichi

 Kiwako Taichi (太地 喜和子, Taichi Kiwako) was a Japanese film actress.
 She appeared in 20 films between 1967 and 1985.

 Biography

 Kiwako Taichi was born in Tokyo on 2 December 1943.
 She graduated Shoin Junior and Senior High School and, after training in the Haiyuza Theatre Company, she joined Bungakuza in 1967.
 Appearing in such plays as Yabuhara Kengyō and Gan no Tera, she was hailed as a potential successor to Haruko Sugimura.
-In 1970, she married actorTaisaku Akino but divorced.
+In 1970, she married actor Taisaku Akino.
+They later divorced.

 She died in a car accident in Ito, Shizuoka on 13 October 1992 while working there with Bungakuza.